Architrek/sonar-digest/ReadMe.md

 ## Sonarqube advanced reporting
 ================

-This SpringBoot Application enaböe to download selected severity issues from Sonarqube as CSV files for further analysis in Excel
+This SpringBoot Application manages to download selected severity issues from Sonarqube as CSV files for further analysis in Excel

-### Set up
+## Set up

 Amend the application.properties in the src/main/resources location to fit individual needs

+## Run

+After having amended the property files, run the SonarQubeDigest class to download the CSV files in the data/results location